Toxic-Codes/n3k4a/README.md

 ## Usage:

-Run these commands to run TBomb
+Run these commands to run n3k4a

 ### > For Termux: